 Patio peonies are the best choice for gardeners who would prefer their peonies to grow in containers.
 They are specially selected because of their compact growth habit and its ease of flowering in a pot, making them the perfect peonies for the patio, balcony or roof gardens.
 The peony plants themselves feature strong stems and upright flowers.
 They are also able to be planted in borders as they do well in any sunny position.
 The Patio varieties have various types of bloom shapes fully double, double and single flowers.

 What Makes Our Peonies So Special?

 In 2019 our peonies were awarded a gold medal by the Royal Horticultural Society at the RHS Chelsea Flower Show.
 This was the first gold medal to be awarded for peonies at the show for 8 years.

 We nurture all of our plants until they are at least 5 years old ensuring they are well established mature flowering Paeonia plants when they are sent off to their new home.
 Once settled in your garden your peony plant should give you decades of flowers from its first flowering season.

 Because of our passion for peonies, Alec White, owner and nurseryman has curated the largest collection of peonies in the UK, meaning you as our customer have access to many rare and unusual varieties of peonies, some to never have been sold in the UK before.
 If you are in search for any particular varieties our team will also be happy to try and source these for you.

-We grow all our peony plants in 100% peat free compost.
+We grow all our peony plants in peat reduced compost.
 We are committed to doing all we can for the environment and making sure our nursery is sustainable as possible.
 Read about our full environmental policy to understand what practices we are employing to help the environment.

 We eat, sleep, love peonies!
 Our team are committed to growing the best peonies possible.
 Every peony receives special, love, care and attention to make sure it is of the best quality.